dyromain/P5-Orinoco/README.md

 ****************************
 <strong>Build an e-commerce Website with JavaScript</strong>

-Project: Use mockups to develop Orinoco's website in JavaScript.
-Get experience using an API to collect information about products and add a cart feature for purchases.
+This is the back end server for Project 5 of the Web Developer path.
+The aim was to create the front-end part of an e-commerce website by using an API to collect information about products and adding a cart feature for purchases.

 Skills acquired in this project:
 - Interact with a web service using JavaScript